Voided and cancelled car insurance

 Avoid an insurance company invalidating your car insurance for one of these reasons:

-- Failing to disclose what you actually use your car for
+- Failing to disclose what you actually use your car for.
+Some companies won’t cover your car for business use or even commuting to work.

-- Using your car for races, competitions or rallies
+- Using your car for races, competitions or rallies.
+Driving on roads known to be particularly dangerous can also invalidate your policy.

-- Changing your car during the policy term to one that your insurer is unable to offer cover for
+- Changing your car during the policy term.
+You can do this without in validating your policy, as long as you don’t change your car to one that your insurer is unable to offer cover for.

-- Failing to disclose previous claims, penalty points or convictions
+- Failing to disclose previous claims, penalty points or convictions.
+Being completely open and honest with your insurer is extremely important.

-- Driving your car without a full and valid driver’s licence
+- Driving your car without a full and valid driver’s licence.
+This one is pretty obvious, as driving without a licence is illegal.
+Some companies only cover drivers with UK or EU licences.

 To avoid any of the above being used against you and your insurance policy, be as honest as you can and check the terms and conditions carefully to ensure your cover is valid at all times.